NERC implemented demand management measures in 2015 designed to raise discovery science standard grant success rates.

 Does the cap just apply to pushing the frontiers or is it applied to all discovery science schemes?

 The measures are only applicable to the pushing the frontiers scheme.
-Proposals to the exploring the frontiers, urgent grant scheme and large grant scheme do not count as a submission under the cap.
+Applications to the urgent grant scheme and large grant scheme do not count as a submission under the cap.

 What data is used to inform the success rate and cap?

-The success rate data and cap are based on the standard grant scheme (including new investigators) and the pushing the frontiers funding opportunities, including the pilot funding opportunity.
-Large grant exploring the frontiers and urgent grant submissions are not included.
+The success rate data and cap are based on the six most recent standard grant scheme, including new investigators, and Pushing the Frontiers funding opportunities.
+Large grant and urgent grant submissions are not included.

-We have specifically chosen to only include data that is (and is therefore) directly comparable with the scheme that the demand measure applies to.
+We have specifically chosen to only include data that is directly comparable with the scheme that the demand measure applies to.
 Other schemes that NERC runs have different parameters and assessment processes.

-How does the cap relate to proposals submitted through the NERC-NSF Lead Agency Agreement?
+How does the cap relate to applications submitted through the NERC-NSF Lead Agency Agreement?

-Where a proposal is submitted into the NERC pushing the frontiers closing date then the proposal will count.
-If the proposal is submitted to the USA’s National Science Foundation (NSF), it will not count towards the organisation’s cap.
+Where an application is submitted into the NERC pushing the frontiers closing date then the application will count.
+If the application is submitted to the US’s National Science Foundation (NSF), it will not count towards the organisation’s cap.

-Individual principal investigators are restricted to the number of proposals that they may be involved in.
+Individual applicants are restricted to the number of applications that they may be involved in.
 This rule has not changed.
-For NERC any applicant to a research grant funding opportunity may submit no more than two proposals as an investigator; only one of these may be as the lead principal investigator.
-Involvement of a UK investigator in a preliminary proposal submission to NSF as the lead agency will count as a submission as non-lead principal investigator or co-investigator to the NERC July pushing the frontiers funding opportunity in that year.
+For NERC, any applicant to a research grant funding opportunity may submit no more than two applications as an co-lead.
+Only one of these may be as the project lead.
+Involvement of a UK investigator in a preliminary application submission to NSF as the lead agency will count as a submission as non-lead principal investigator or co-investigator to the next available NERC Pushing the Frontiers funding opportunity.

-What happens to grants or principal investigators that transfer between organisations?
+What happens to grants or project leads that transfer between organisations?

-The proposal will be included under the data for the initial organisation submitting the proposal.
+The application will be included under the data for the initial organisation submitting the application.

 Why are you using ‘success rates’ rather than a quality metric, such as score at panel, to calculate the caps?